 HWA Announces Summer Scares Reading Program

-Award-winning author Stephen Graham Jones and a committee of four librarians will select three recommended fiction titles in each reading level, totaling nine Summer Scares selections.
-The goal of the program is to encourage a national conversation about the horror genre, across all age levels, at libraries nationwide and ultimately attract more adults, teens, and children interested in reading.
-Official Summer Scares designated authors will also make themselves available at public and school libraries.
+Award-winning author Silvia Moreno-Garcia and a committee of five library workers will select three recommended fiction titles in each reading level, totaling nine Summer Scares selections.
+The program will encourage a national conversation about the horror genre, across all age levels, at libraries.
+This should attract more adult, teen, and children readers interested in horror.
+Official Summer Scares designated authors will also make themselves available at public and school libraries nationwide.

-The committee's final selections will be announced on February 14, 2020 — National Library Lover's Day.
-Jones, along with some of the selected authors, will appear on a panel to kickoff Summer Scares at a special stand-alone Librarians Day on May 7, 2020 at the Naperville, IL Public Library.
-Details on the event and sign up materials will be available in January, 2020.
+The committee's final selections will be announced on February 12, 2021, just before National Library Lover's Day.
+Moreno-Garcia, along with some of the selected authors, will appear on a panel to kickoff Summer Scares at the 5th Annual HWA Librarians' Day during StokerCon 2021.

-Look for more information coming soon in Library Journal, School Library Journal, and Book Riot, as well as from United for Libraries and at the HWA's website: www.horror.org.
+Look for more updates coming soon from Booklist, Book Riot, and United for Libraries, as well as at the HWA's website: www.horror.org.
 For more information about Summer Scares, contact JG Faherty, HWA Library Committee Chair (firstname.lastname@example.org)

 Summer Scares Committee Members: